 There are several ways to deal with the issue of a restrictive covenant which may otherwise impede development of land:

-- If you are aware which land enjoys the benefit of the restrictive covenant (usually this will be a neighbour which directly abuts your land), then you can look to approach the landowner for consent (if required).
-Alternatively, if the restrictive covenant provides for an outright prohibition on development (i.e. consent is not required because not development is permitted whatsoever), then you can ask the landowner if they would agree to formally release the covenant over your land by way of a Deed of Release of Restrictive Covenant.
+- If you are aware which land enjoys the benefit of the restrictive covenant (usually this will be a neighbour which directly abuts your land).
+Then you can look to approach the landowner for consent (if required).
+Alternatively, if the restrictive covenant provides for an outright prohibition on development (i.e. consent is not required because no development is permitted whatsoever), then you can ask the landowner if they would agree to formally release the covenant over your land.
+By way of a Deed of Release of Restrictive Covenant.
 This is a formal deed which will be completed by the parties and registered at the Land Registry to ensure any record of the covenant is appropriately addressed.
-The Land Registry do not tend to remove the existence of the covenant from the title, they will merely include a note to say that the covenant has been modified or discharged in accordance with the new deed.
+The Land Registry do not tend to remove the existence of the covenant from the title.
+They will merely include a note to say that the covenant has been modified or discharged in accordance with the new deed.
 This is then apparent to future purchasers.
 The landowner will likely wish to take advice on the matter and demand a fee for agreeing to the release.
-The fee is a payment made to the landowner upon completion and may be a fixed fee, or a percentage in the uplift of your land once developed.
+The fee is a payment made to the landowner upon completion and may be a fixed fee.
+Or a percentage in the uplift of your land once developed.
 This will be a point for negotiation.

 There will also be many caveats attached the policy.
 For example, it is unlikely that the risk can be insured against if you have already approached the landowner and asked for a release, or if they are aware of the development.

 That said, an indemnity policy is sometimes the preferred solution if the covenant is incredibly old and there is no past knowledge of the covenant being enforced previously.
 Equally, if you are unable to establish from investigations of your own title (and surrounding titles), the land which has the benefit of the covenant, then an indemnity policy may be more suitable.